dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 </p>

-In next post, we will look into some of ways we can avoid keep large tables of action-values and state-values for solving the prediction and control problems of various RL algorithms.
+In next post, we will look into some of the ways we can avoid keeping large tables of action-values and state-values for solving the prediction and control problems of various RL algorithms.

 <span class='orange'>Happy Learning!</span>